clhenrick/clhenrick.io/content/blog/_draft-why-prototype.md

 ## Frequently Asked Questions on Prototyping

+### How do I get my organization to green light prototyping?

-- when unsure whether your org will buy into ux prototyping, ask if there is room for more design thinking & product thinking.
-It's definitely an investment and requires additional time in software production lifecycle
+When unsure whether your organization will buy into UX prototyping, ask if there is room for more design thinking & product thinking.
+It's definitely an investment and requires additional time in the software production lifecycle.
+It can also be helpful to identify a clear set of pain points that prototyping is meant to address and to reiterate that addressing them outside of the production codebase will likely save time and money.

-- does prototyping work make sense for a human to do now that we can use generative AI for it?
-  - to me prototyping is one of those fun things, almost like making art or music, that I enjoy doing and get a lot of value out of.
-It's meaningful work to me, not something that I want to automate with gen AI.
-  - I learn from prototyping as well; even if it's UX focused there are still technical learnings I gain from the process that I can relay to whomever is building the finished product (including myself)
-  - some things that AI may and will likely fall short on such as accessibility, given that much of the code LLMs have been trained on has accessibility issues
 - trade off of shipping quickly vs longer investment and shipping later:
   - e.g. a backend feature that requires a UI component, but it's not clear what that UI component should look like
   - backend dev is costly, so having a prototype showing what the UX should be can be helpful

+### Does manual prototyping make sense now that we can use Generative AI for it?

+To me prototyping is one of those fun things, almost like making art or music, that I enjoy doing and get a lot of value out of.
+It's meaningful work to me and is not something that I want to automate with Generative AI.

+I always learn from the prototyping process.
+Even if it's UX focused there are still technical learnings I gain from that I can relay to whomever is building the finished product (including myself!).
+Automating the prototype may still result in technical learnings, but I find that I learn more by writing code than reading or reviewing it.

+It's important to be aware of things that AI may fall short on.
+One is accessibility, given that much of the code LLMs have been trained on has accessibility issues or is out right inaccessible.
+Being knowledgable of accessibility can help you course correct here, but why not write the code to be accessible from the start, especially if it's a requirement of building the final product or if you are user testing with people with disabilities (which you [really should be doing btw](#))?

-### Why you might choose to not use AI tools for creating UX prototypes
+### What types of tools should I use for UX Prototyping?

-- "a prototype is worth a thousand meetings"

 ## Further Reading

+Thanks for reading!
+Be sure to remember that "a prototype is worth a thousand meetings" (a bit of wisdom thrown around at Google).

 - https://blog.adobe.com/en/publish/2017/11/29/prototyping-difference-low-fidelity-high-fidelity-prototypes-use
 - https://www.youtube.com/watch?v=su6WA0kUUJE